 To see the Story Map about the NRI click here.

 To see complete NRI document (pdf) click here.

 The NRI compiles and describes important natural resources in Greene County such as forests, wetlands, surface and ground waters, and farmland.
 Cultural resources, such as historic sites, scenic vistas, and recreation areas are also included.
 For more information from DEC about Natural Resource Inventories click here.

-Information will be presented in a series of maps and an accompanying report with narrative descriptions, supporting data tables, and recommendations.
-By visualizing resources in the County—where they occur and how they relate to each other, their surroundings, and existing development.
+Information is presented in a series of maps and an accompanying report with narrative descriptions, supporting data tables, and recommendations.
+The report allows one to visualize resources in the County—where they occur and how they relate to each other, their surroundings, and existing development.

-For this project GLT will continue to partner with Hudsonia and the Cornell Cooperative Extension of Columbia and Greene Counties to build on previous work to prepare natural resource maps for Greene County.
-To learn more about this previous effort click here.
+This project was made possible by a grant from the Hudson River Estuary Program funded by the NYS Environmental Protection Fund.
+GLT partnered with Hudsonia and Cornell Cooperative Extension of Columbia and Greene Counties to build on previous work to prepare natural resource maps for Greene County.